chrisquince/MAGAnalysis/README.md

     ./SplitCOGs.pl Contigs_gt1000.cogs clustering_gt1000.csv

+Where we have annotated cogs on the contigs using:

+    python ./ExtractCogsNative.py -b Contigs_gt1000.rpsout --cdd_cog_file $PATH_TO_CONCOCT/CONCOCT/scgs/cdd_to_cog.tsv > Contigs_gt1000.cogs

+where Contigs_gt1000.rpsout is the RPS blast output against the COG database

 ##Construct a phylogenetic tree

 Assume we are starting from the 'Split' directory in which we have seperated out the cluster fasta files and we have done the COG assignments for each cluster: